-Please Note: All students will be swept from the building after 3:00 PM.
 The 4:00 PM bus may only be taken by students who remain after school under the supervision of a faculty member.
-These students will be issued a special bus pass for the day permitting them to board the 4:00 PM bus.
+These students will be issued a special bus pass permitting them to board the 4:00 PM bus.
 Students will not be permitted to board the bus without this special bus pass.
-All other students must take the 3:00 PM bus and will not be allowed to ride the late bus.